wolf-math/aaronwolfdev/docs/Coding/python/user_guide/types_variables_conditionals/types.md

 ---
 title: Types
-sidebar_position: 1
+sidebar_position: 2

 ---

 ## What is a type?

 A **type** describes what a value is and which operations make sense for it.
-Python is **dynamically typed**, so you don't declare types up front—Python tracks them at runtime.
+Python is **dynamically typed**, so you don't declare types up front when you create a variable, Python tracks them at runtime.

 ```python
 x = 3          # int